An RV renovation before and after on our not quite finished tiny home away from home.

 I’m still mulling over ideas for the backsplash and have plans to install 2 floating shelves next to the window, by the bathroom.
 Both of these projects will be last on the list.

 One more thing to talk about are the storage stools that I built.
 They are multifunctional and have really worked out well.
 I made them tall enough so that we can climb into bed and they are perfect for extra storage.
 The dog towels and other doggie items are in one, and our dirty laundry goes in the other.

 We can also use them to sit on.
 We installed a walnut butcher block table that folds down and out of the way.
-If we need it, we can just pull it up and use the stools (tutorial to come).
+If we need it, we can just pull it up and use the DIY storage ottomans that I built.

 So that’s our little RV before and after.
 It’s not quite all the way done but she’s come a long way.
 A few more projects and we can enjoy all of our hard work.
 Like I said, we have the trim to install and a shower floor mat.
 We also have some outside projects to do too, like removing all of the caulk around the windows and putting up new.
 Once it’s truly done, I’ll share another quick update.